 After highschool I served my mandatory army-service for 12 months in Braunschweig.
 I suspected this to be a total waste of time in advance and actually it surpassed my expectations in this respect.

-The only positive thing I can take from that period of my life is the fact that I got to know that there is an American Football team, the Braunschweig Lions which I joined this team during my army-time.
+The only positive thing I can take from that period of my life is the fact that I got to know that there is an American Football team, the Braunschweig Lions which I joined during my army-time.
 Since that team was in the second highest division in Germany at that time, I had the chance to get some time off my army-service to attend practice and travel to matches.

 Technical University Braunschweig